Classical-driving-assisted quantum synchronization in non-Markovian environments: Physical Interpretation

 It is well known that the large effective detuning shall reduce the coupling between the TLS and the mode of the field \cite{Scully1997}.
-The result is the suppression of information flow from the TLS to discrete quasimode.
+The result is the suppression of information flow from the TLS to the discrete quasimode.
 However, the presence of classical driving is only one-half of the story.
-As we shown in Eq.~(\ref{eq20}), the dissipation is dominated by the spectral width $\lambda$.
+As shown in Eq.~(\ref{eq20}), the dissipation is dominated by the spectral width $\lambda$.
 In the Markovian regime ($\lambda\gg\gamma_0$), the information stored in the memory (i.e., the discrete quasimode) decays exponentially into the continuum quasimodes.
-That is why the classical driving is not valid for phase locking in the Markovian regime.
+That is why classical driving is not valid for in-phase locking in the Markovian regime.
 On the contrary, in the non-Markovian regime $\lambda\ll\gamma_0$, the dissipative interaction is weak and the information could be stored for a long time.
 It will exchange back and forth between the TSL and discrete quasimode before it completely flows into the continuum quasimodes.
 With the assistance of classical driving, the information could be well protected, as shown in Fig.~\ref{fig2}(b).
-Therefore, we can confirm the conclusion: the non-Markovian effects offer the feasibility of the synchronization while the classical driving provides a practical method to enhance the synchronization.
+Therefore, we can confirm the conclusion: the non-Markovian effects offer the feasibility of in-phase synchronization while classical driving provides a practical method to enhance it.